Nicoretti/cli-book/README.md

-A book about command line tools.
+# A book about command line tools

 0. Understanding in what environment they operate
 1. Using Them